strategio-digital/.github/profile/README.md

 # Strategio
-This repositories are maintained by Jiří Zapletal
+Theese repositories are maintained by Jiří Zapletal (jz[at]strategio.dev)